Updated

 - coated with fish oil.

-Most hernia repair products use synthetic mesh or manmade materials to a certain extent, but polypropylene is a known problem1 but was/is still used because it’s cheap and does the trick when it is not causing a complication.
+Most types of hernia repair products use synthetic mesh or manmade materials to a certain extent.
+Despite being problematic, polypropylene is still used because it is cheap and effective if no complications arise.1

 Lawsuits have been filed against the following hernia mesh products due to device rejection and subsequent complications caused by polypropylene:

 Atrium’s C-Qur device used a layer of omega 3 fatty acids to coat the polypropylene material.
-It had intended the fish oil coating to prevent complications caused by the polypropylene, but it only compounded them.2
+The fish oil coating was meant to prevent complications caused by the polypropylene, but it only compounded them.2

 If you have had revision surgery and your body subsequently rejected the implant, you may be entitled to compensation by the mesh manufacturers through a hernia mesh lawsuit.
 Know your rights.
 Know the law.
 Contact an experienced hernia mesh personal injury and product liability attorney today.